 Date:

-Name: Campus:
+Name:Camp pus:

-Grade/Assignment: Date of Bonus Leave:
+Grade/Assignment:Da te of Bonus Leave:

 Name of Student Teacher:

 University:

 Period of Assignment

-of bonus leave or two half days of bon this day will not be applied against any and understand the district guidelines f In different dif
+of bonus leave or two half days of bonus leave if applie this day will not be applied against any accumulated si ck leave under the district's sick leave policy.
+I have read onal leave days for cooperating teachers.
+Furthermore, I

-Date
+Cooperating Teacher

-To be completed by the student teacher
+To be completed by the student teacher: dicated above and have been informed of my duties and

-I agree to take full responsibility of the responsibilities. e classroom as indicated above and have been informed of my duties and
+responsibilities. dicated above and have been morned of my duties and

-Date
+Student Teacher Date

-To be completed by the building princi ipal:
+To be completed by the building principal:

-In my best professional judgment, I affassume total responsibilities. firm that the student teacher named above is capable and willing to
+In my best professional judgment, I affirm that the student teacher named above is capable and willing to assume total responsibilities.

-Principal Date
+Principal